Evidential Deep Learning for Open Set Action Recognition: Experiments

 \textbf{Contribution of Each Component.} In Table~\ref{tab:ablation}, it shows the OSAR performance of each DEAR variant.
 The experiments are conducted with TPN model and evaluated using HMDB-51 testing set as unknown.
 The results demonstrate that all the proposed components could contribute to the OSAR performance gain.
 In particular, the $h_{2D}(\mathbf{x})$ of our CED module contributes the most.
 Besides, the joint training of CED module shows slightly better than the alternative training.
 Therefore, by default the joint training is adopted throughout other experiments.

 \textbf{Model Calibration.} Though the proposed EUC module can improve the performance on OSAR task (as shown in Table~\ref{tab:ablation}), we further dig into the question that if the performance gain of EUC results from better calibrating a classification model.
 To this end, we adopt the widely used Expected Calibration Error (ECE)~\cite{GuoICML2017} to evaluate the model calibration performance of our full method DEAR (full) and its variant without EUC loss $\mathcal{L}_{EUC}$.
 Quantitative results are reported in Table~\ref{tab:ece}.
 It shows that $\mathcal{L}_{EUC}$ can reduce the ECE values with both open set and closed set recognition settings.
-In particular, the calibration capability is more significant in open set setting (results of Open Set ($K+1$) and Open Set (2)) than in closed set setting (Closed Set ($K$)).
+In particular, the calibration capability is more significant in open set setting than in closed set setting.
 This validates our claim that the proposed $\mathcal{L}_{EUC}$ could calibrate an OSAR model.

 \textbf{Representation Debiasing.} To further validate if the performance gain of our CED module is rooted in the representation debiasing, we use Kinetics~\cite{kinetics} as a biased dataset and Mimetics~\cite{mimetics} as an unbiased dataset.
 Similar to~\cite{BahngICML2020}, we select 10 human action categories from Kinetics for training and biased testing, and select the same categories from Mimetics for unbiased testing.
 Without the pre-trained model from Kinetics dataset, we apply our DEAR method with and without CED on TSM model.
 The top-1 and top-5 accuracy results are reported in Table~\ref{tab:bias}.
 It shows that models trained on biased dataset (Kinetics) are vulnerable on unbiased dataset (Mimetics).
 However, when equipped with the proposed CED module, the performance on the unbiased dataset can be significantly improved while performance on the biased dataset still keeps minor changes.